jacques-n/fastpack/spec.md

     |        |
     +========+

-    variable number of objects stored in MessagePack format:
+    variable number of objects stored in FastPack format:
     +~~~~~~~~~~~~~~~~~+
     |                 |
     +~~~~~~~~~~~~~~~~~+